nodemailer/mailparser/README.md

-mailparser
+MailParser
 ==========

+**NB!** This version of MailParser is incompatible with pre 0.2.0, do not upgrade from 0.1.x without updating your code, the API is totally different.
+Also if the source is coming directly from SMTP you need to unescape dots in the beginning of the lines yourself!

-**mailparser** is an asynchronous and non-blocking parser for [node.js](http://nodejs.org) to parse mime encoded e-mail messages.
-Handles even large attachments with ease - attachments are parsed in chunks that can be saved into disk or sent to database while parsing (tested with 16MB attachments).
+**MailParser** is an asynchronous and non-blocking parser for [node.js](http://nodejs.org) to parse mime encoded e-mail messages.
+Handles even large attachments with ease - attachments can be parsed in chunks and streamed if needed.

-**mailparser** parses raw source of e-mail messages to convert mime-stream into a structured object.
+**MailParser** parses raw source of e-mail messages into a structured object.

-No need to worry about charsets or decoding *quoted-printable* or *base64* data, *mailparser* (with the help of *node-iconv*) does all of it for you.
-All the textual output from *mailparser* (subject line, addressee names, message body) is always UTF-8.
+No need to worry about charsets or decoding *quoted-printable* or *base64* data, **MailParser** (with the help of *node-iconv*) does all of it for you.
+All the textual output from **MailParser** (subject line, addressee names, message body) is always UTF-8.

 Installation
 ------------